-- C-x C-s Save the file.
-Do this often as you type! - C-x C-c Exit emacs, saving the file.
-Really want to?
-Reply y for yes or n for no. - C-x C-w Save the file under a new name. - C-e Move cursor to end of line. - C-a Move cursor to beginning of line. - C-v Forward a screen. - ESC-v Backward a screen. - ESC-> Move to end of file. - ESC-< Move to beginning of file. - C-k Kill (delete) to end of line; contents are saved in the "kill" buffer. - C-@ Set "mark".
-(Now move "point" (cursor) to other boundary of text you want to copy or cut.) - C-w Cuts text between point and mark, placing it in kill buffer. - ESC-w Copies text between point and mark, placing it in kill buffer. - C-y "Yank" (paste) contents of kill buffer.
-If several items have been deleted consecutively, (like with many C-K's) they're all there. - C-x i Insert file at cursor.
-EMACS will ask for file name. - ESC-% Search and replace. y=yes, n=no, !=yes from here on with no prompt, ESC terminates the search. - C-x u Undo the last command.
-Keep doing it to keep undoing. - C-x g Stop or cancel whatever is happening: Useful at times.
+C-x C-s Save the file.
+Do this often as you type!

+C-x C-c Exit emacs, saving the file.
+Really want to leave?
+Reply y for yes or n for no.

+C-x C-w Save the file under a new name.

+C-e Move cursor to end of line.

+C-a Move cursor to beginning of line.

+C-v Forward a screen.

+ESC-v Backward a screen.

+ESC-> Move to end of file.

+ESC-< Move to beginning of file.

+C-k Kill (delete) to end of line; contents are saved in the "kill" buffer.

+C-@ Set "mark".
+(Now move "point" (cursor) to other boundary of text you want to copy or cut.)

+C-w Cuts text between point and mark, placing it in kill buffer.

+ESC-w Copies text between point and mark, placing it in kill buffer.

+C-y "Yank" (paste) contents of kill buffer.
+If several items have been deleted consecutively, (like with many C-K's) they're all there.

+C-x i Insert file at cursor.
+EMACS will ask for file name.

+ESC-% Search and replace. y=yes, n=no, !=yes from here on with no prompt, ESC terminates the search.

+C-x u Undo the last command.
+Keep doing it to keep undoing.

+C-x g Makes emacs stop whatever it is trying to do, like prompting you with several choices you are not interested in.
+This is how you back out of a command you wish you had not entered.

+C-x z Temporarily suspends emacs, escaping to the operating system prompt.
+Come back with fg.